dev-masih/defgraph/README.md

 This is a community project you are welcome to contribute to it, sending PR, suggest a feature or report a bug.

 ## Installation
-You can use DefGraph in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
+You can use DefGraph in your project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add:

 	https://github.com/dev-masih/defgraph/archive/master.zip